 The team will follow up many of their discoveries in the hope of finding new treatments, for example, turning certain enzymes back on that would give the heart more energy and thereby work better.

 Following the project’s success, Dr Lal explains how the Sydney Heart Bank, housed at the state-of-the-art biobanking facility at the Charles Perkins Centre, could benefit other researchers.
 “Our vision is to create a virtual biobank that details gene, protein and enzyme expression in diseased and non-diseased human hearts that can be made available to Australian and international researchers,” Dr Lal says.

 Commencing in 1989, the Sydney Heart Bank now houses over 17,000 heart tissue samples facilitated through collaborations with St Vincent's Hospital (Sydney), the Australian Red Cross Donor Service and Royal Prince Alfred Hospital.

-The paper is titled Core Functional Nodes and Sex-Specific Pathways in Human Ischaemic and Dilated Cardiomyopathy and is a collaboration between the Heart Research Institute, the Precision Cardiovascular Laboratory and Charles Perkins Centre, all affiliated with The University of Sydney, with this laboratory co-headed by Associate Professor O’Sullivan and Dr Lal.
+The paper is titled Core Functional Nodes and Sex-Specific Pathways in Human Ischaemic and Dilated Cardiomyopathy and is a collaboration between the Heart Research Institute, the Precision Cardiovascular Laboratory and Charles Perkins Centre, all affiliated with The University of Sydney, with this laboratory co-headed by Dr O’Sullivan and Dr Lal.